 No matter where in the world you come from, people bond over food and drink because it is a common language between even the most diverse cultures.
 Over time, business dinners have become integral to relationship building between business partners, with InterContinental Sydney playing host to many over the last 30 years.
-Whether you are hosting a meal for a potential client or a long-time partner, we share the perfect formula for how to make an impression and execute the perfect business dinner.
+Whether you are hosting a meal for a potential client or a long-time partner, our Director of Meetings & Events Alex Loriente shares the perfect formula for how to make an impression and execute the perfect business dinner.

 Know the occasion